-Patient-centered medical home for people with HIV who are homeless or unstably housed and have substance use and/or mental health diagnosis in rural North Carolina
+A client-centered medical home for people in rural North Carolina who are living with HIV, experiencing homelessness or unstable housing, and have substance use and/or mental health diagnoses

 News about CommWell Health